phlowers/mechaphlowers/docs/user_guide/ug_cable_model.md

 - The space positioning part: the model used for plotting the 3D curve.
 - The physic part: the model used for physics calculations.

 This division is only for the sake of clarity.
-Indeed, the space positioning model is linked with physic part through the parameter p.
+Indeed, the space positioning part is linked to the physic part through the parameter p.

 # Space positioning cable model